 Italian Renaissance polymath Leonardo da Vinci showed his “mechanical knight.”
 Researchers at the University of California have speculated the significance of some of da Vinci’s markings by reading his technical drawings.
 Using pulleys and cables, the “knight” would move its arms and legs like a human.

 Majorcan philosopher-mathematician Ramon Llull developed logical machines devoted to combine basic, undeniable truths by simple logical operations.
 They were produced by the machine by mechanical meanings, in such ways as to produce all the possible knowledge.
 The “Lullian Circle” was a paper machine that rotated circles to combine symbols with one another.
-Llull’s work had a great influence on philosopher Gottfried Leibniz, who argued mechanical calculation can form the amount to reasoning.
+Llull’s work had a great influence on philosopher Gottfried Leibniz, who argued mechanical calculation can amount to reasoning.

 The first programmable humanoid robot invented by polymath Al-Jazari: a water powered boat that carried four mechanical musicians.
 With a drum machine of pegs knocking on other bars, computer scientist Noel Sharkey re-created the mechanism by which they operated.
 Sharkey also argued it was likely an early programmable automata.